DeltaRager/IFA-BOT/README.md

-## SCPF Discord Bot
+## IFA Discord Bot - Hand of Aurax + CORE integration
-This bot provides useful and fun commands for the SCPF's Discords.
+This bot provides commands for IFA's discord servers with ROBLOX and MongoDB integration.

-### Environemnt Variables
+### Environment Variables
 - ``PREFIX``: The prefix the bot will respond to following the command name.
 E.g. ``~ban``
 - ``BOT_TOKEN``: The Discord API token for the bot.
 - ``CONNECTION_STRING``: The MongoDB connection string.